Jason M. Osborne

 The second book On Tensors: From Linear Algebra to Surface Curvature supplements the imagery of A Curvature Story with the mathematical machinery of tensors needed for a thorough treatment of both the intrinsic and extrinsic computation of surface curvature.
 The building of this tensor infrastructure is laid down on a solid Linear Algebra foundation that is motivated by an appeal to Color Vectors and Data Storage

-From the book On Tensors, one of the we learn from Gauss' Theorema Egregium that curvature is Intrinsic, whereby curvature can be defined completely in terms of The Metric Tensor.
+From the book On Tensors, one of the things we learn from Gauss' Theorema Egregium is that curvature is Intrinsic, whereby curvature can be defined completely in terms of The Metric Tensor.
 In this third book, we focus on illustrating the concept of intrinsic geometry and show how the elevation data of a topo map can be encoded in the metric tensor to obtain intrinsic distance and angle computations on a surface

 With the geometric and computational understanding of curvature gained from the first three books, we delve deeper in this fourth book On Geodesic Triangles into a geometric treatment of Geodesics (on surfaces of revolution with the sphere as a special case) and show how the sum of the angles of these triangles are related to curvature